foolin/logview/README.md

 # logview

-Logview is app for formatting the color of text output to a terminal.
+Logview is tool for formatting the color of text output to a terminal.
 Only support *unix.

 # Usage